OpenFn/docs/docs/get-started/home.md

 on Youtube to watch videos that will help you get started quickly, or check out the other docs pages on the site.

-:::info OpenFn v2 replaces the v1
+:::info OpenFn v2 replaces v1

 OpenFn v2 is available to any new users.
 All organizations currently using the legacy OpenFn v1 platform will be migrated to OpenFn v2 by the end of 2024.